russell-n/apcommand/apcommand/documentation/user/atheros_command_line.rst

 Atheros Command Line
 ====================

 .. note:: These are observations I made while trying to figure out how to set up the AP.
-Not everything here is necessarily correct but maybe you won't have to crawl around like a naked mole-rat if you at least start with someone else's notes.
+Not everything here is necessarily correct but maybe you won't have to struggle quite so much if you at least start with someone else's notes.

 Code references: